Pelileo

-Pelileo (full form, San Pedro de Pelileo) is a city located at the center of the Andean region of Ecuador called La Sierra ("the highlands").
-It is the seat of Pelileo Canton (48,988 inhabitants, 2001 Census), and forms part of Tungurahua Province.
+Pelileo (full form: San Pedro de Pelileo) is a city, with a population of 11,403 (2022 census), located at the center of the Andean region of Ecuador called La Sierra ("the highlands").
+It is the seat of Pelileo Canton, with a population of 63,897 (2022 Census), and forms part of Tungurahua Province.

-Pelileo is the second largest city in Tungurahua Province behind neighboring Ambato and is famous for the production and sale of blue jeans.
+Pelileo is the third largest city in Tungurahua Province behind neighboring Ambato and Baños.
+It is famous for the production and sale of blue jeans.
 Many travelers pass through Pelileo on their way from Ambato to Baños.

 History

-Pelileo was founded by Antonio Clavijo in 1570 and was elevated to the status of county on July 22, 1860.
+Pelileo was founded by Antonio Clavijo in 1570 and was elevated to the status of county on 22 July 1860.

-On August 5, 1949, Pelileo was totally destroyed by an earthquake.
+On 5 August 1949, Pelileo was totally destroyed by an earthquake.
 Some 5,000 people died within the limits of the county.
 The only remaining structure still visible from the old city is a broken stone pillar, once part of Pelileo's magnificent main church.

 A new city was rebuilt in a nearby location.
 Currently it is therefore possible to visit both the Great Pelileo (Pelileo Grande), and the New Pelileo (Pelileo Nuevo).